 But, of course, she couldn’t run away; she was stuck in the vertical with this jackass.

-Earlier in the morning—we were getting an alpine start to try to avoid the crowds—another duo walked up to us and noticed we were racking up.
+Earlier in the morning—we were getting an alpine start to try to avoid the crowds—another duo walked up to us and noticed we were racking up; and apparently our rack looked bigger than the person thought it should have.
 “What, are you going to climb El Cap?” the bro with a GoPro attached to his helmet said sarcastically.